 The term Taíno was first recorded in Spanish chronicles in 1493.
-It probably meant “good people,” though the word’s original context is difficult to interpret.
+It is usually translated as meaning “good" or "family," although its actual meaning is still debated.

-Today, Taíno has been embraced by many Caribbean people with Native ancestry as a term that unites their historical experiences and cultural identities before and after 1492.
+Today, Taíno has been embraced by many Caribbean people with Indigenous ancestry as a term that unites their historical experiences and cultural identities before and after 1492.

-In the upcoming exhibition, we’ve been careful to highlight the diversity of today’s Taíno movement, and to use Taíno (or simply Native) peoples in plural for discussing the pre-colonial past.
+In the exhibition, we’ve been careful to highlight the diversity of today’s Taíno movement, and to use Taíno (or simply Indigenous) peoples in plural for discussing the pre-colonial past.

-The objects that are generally considered to be the most emblematic of the Caribbean’s Native heritage are its archeological artifacts.
-These form a dialogue with the Native symbols and drawings in caverns and on rocks best known by locals across the region.
+The objects that are generally considered to be the most emblematic of the Caribbean’s Indigenous heritage are its archeological artifacts.
+These form a dialogue with the Indigenous symbols and drawings in caves and on rocks best known by locals across the region.

 These artifacts fill the Caribbean’s national museums and private collections.
-They contribute to regional visual imaginaries (like image banks for tattoos) and provide work for artisans who create crafts for tourists and masterful fakes for unknowing collectors.
+They contribute to regional visual imaginaries (like the popular Sol de Jayuya tattoo based on Puerto Rico's most iconic Taíno rock carving) and provide work for artisans who create crafts for tourists and masterful fakes for unknowing collectors.
 They have been deployed as symbols of resistance to colonialism and imperialism, but also to consolidate popular understanding of national identities.